Every guy is different, and it’s up to you how you want your body to look.

 And body hair is going to play a big role in that.

-At the same time, you need to navigate each manscaping zone differently - deciding on the best method and tools for the job.
+You need to navigate each manscaping zone differently - deciding on the best method and tools for the job.

 From top to bottom – eyebrows to below the belt – here’s how to get your body hair looking the way you want it to look (along with tips on aftercare and maintenance too).